Master of Business Management

 Students can begin their studies in August.

-The eight courses listed in Group A and one of the courses listed in Group B must be completed.
-The nine courses are all 15 points each, and must be completed to an overall B grade average in order for the student to move on to the capstone Research Project or Internship in Group C (worth 45 points).
+All eight compulsory courses listed below and one of the courses listed in Group 1 must be completed with an overall B Grade Point Average in order to move on to the course options in Group 2.